White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Product warranty

-- First rhodium plating on white gold - complimentary (within first year)
+- First rhodium plating on white - complimentary (within first year)

 - Lifetime cleaning and polishing at discounted rates